-There is a strong male preponderance.
-Risk factors for the development of angiosarcoma include history of radiotherapy, foreign materials (eg, shrapnel, steel, plastic, Dacron) in the body, chronic lymphedema, and environmental agents such as arsenic and vinyl chloride.
+The most common form of angiosarcoma is cutaneous angiosarcoma (cAS).
+This is most frequently located in the head and neck regions of older individuals.
+There is a male preponderance, and risk factors for the development of angiosarcoma include a history of immunosuppression, sun exposure, foreign materials (eg, shrapnel, steel, plastic, Dacron) in the body, and environmental agent exposures such as arsenic and vinyl chloride.
+Secondary angiosarcomas can develop in sites of chronic lymphedema and radiation exposure, and this subtype may be seen in a younger population.

-Angiosarcomas are aggressive tumors that tend to grow rapidly, recur locally, and metastasize widely.
+Angiosarcomas grow rapidly, recur locally, and metastasize widely.
 Prognosis is poor; 5-year survival rates are less than 20%.
-This is due to the biologic behavior of the tumor as well as delays in diagnosis.
-Initially, lesions may mimic ecchymoses or cellulitis.
-Medical personnel should maintain a high degree of suspicion and inquire about systemic signs of malignancy (eg, weight loss, fatigue, mass).
+This is due to the biologic behavior of the tumor, delays in diagnosis, and poor impact on survival with currently available treatment options.

 C49.9 – Malignant neoplasm of connective and soft tissue, unspecified